Understanding Obscure GI Bleeding

 The American Gastroenterological Association’s (AGA) position on obscure GI bleeding is that patients with occult blood loss and/or iron deficiency anemia, who have a negative workup on EGD and colonoscopy, need comprehensive evaluation, including a small bowel evaluation by capsule endoscopy, to identify an intestinal bleeding lesion.
 When all findings on EGD and colonoscopy are negative, the small bowel may be assumed to be the source of blood loss.

-The American Society of Gastrointestinal Endoscopists’ (ASGE) position on obscure GI bleeding states that in patients with OGIB, Video Capsule Endoscopy should be the first diagnostic tool for the small bowel if no contradictions exist.
-VCE should be the first diagnostic tool in the evaluation of the small bowel in patients with OGIB, based on the institutional experience and availability.
+The American Society of Gastrointestinal Endoscopists’ (2017) position on obscure GI bleeding states that in patients with OGIB, Video Capsule Endoscopy should be the first diagnostic step in the evaluation of small bowel sources of occult bleeding once the upper GI tract and colon have been satisfactorily cleared of potential sources (if no contradictions exist).
+This is based on the institutional experience and availability.
+A follow-up push enteroscopy or DAE (Device Assisted Enteroscopy) is usually recommended for further management of positive results on VCE.
+Barium radiographic studies, such as small-bowel follow-through and enteroclysis, have low diagnostic yields and no longer have a role in the evaluation of these patients.
 Small bowel follow-through should be considered of limited value in the evaluation of GI bleeding.

 The general approach to the treatment for patients with obscure bleeding is similar to treatment for any patient with active bleeding.
 That is, patients should be managed aggressively, with serial hemodynamic monitoring and careful resuscitation.
 Intensive care monitoring with aggressive resuscitation is important, since it may decrease mortality.
 Appropriate endoscopic, angiographic, medical or surgical intervention should be instituted.